-Market and selection risks - market risk is the risk that one or more markets in which the Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
-Selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.
+Selection risk - selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.

 Interest rate risk - generally, when interest rates go up, the value of fixed-income securities goes down.
 Prices of longer-term securities generally change more in response to interest rate changes than prices of shorter-term securities.
-To the extent the Fund invests a substantial portion of its assets in fixed-income securities with longer-term maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions, and may cause the value of the Fund's investments to decline significantly.
-Currently, interest rates are at or near historic lows, which may increase the Fund's exposure to the risks associated with rising interest rates.
+To the extent the Fund invests a substantial portion of its assets in fixed-income securities with longerterm maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions, and may cause the value of the Fund's investments to decline significantly.
+Currently, interest rates are at or near historic lows.
+The interest earned on the Fund's investments in fixed-income securities may decline when prevailing interest rates fall.
+Declines in interest rates increase the likelihood that debt obligations will be pre-paid, which, in turn, increases these risks.
+Very low or negative interest rates may impact the yield of the Fund's investments in fixed-income securities and may increase the risk that, if followed by rising interest rates, the Fund's performance will be negatively impacted.
+The Fund is subject to the risk that the income generated by its investments in fixedincome securities may not keep pace with inflation.
 Recent and potential future changes in government policy may affect interest rates.